Forensic Investigation Section

 - If the print was not identified, then it will be needed for future comparisons should the computer register a candidate.

 All latent prints which are sent to the Forensic Science Division are filed by lab number and cross-referenced to an agency and agency case number.
-At the present time, latent fingerprints from the Washoe County Sheriff’s Office, Reno Police Department, Sparks Police Department, and Douglas County Sheriff's Department are maintained in this file.
+At the present time, latent fingerprints submitted for comparison are maintained in this file.
 Should your agency wish to have us evaluate, search, and file your latent prints, simply forward each case attached to a completed Examination Request Form (S-168 4/92) and check the boxes "Evaluate and file" and "

 If there is a suspect in the case, submit a ten print card along with your request.
 If a ten print card cannot be obtained by the user agency the Certified Latent Print Examiner will contact the state repository.
 In order for the Certified Latent Print Exaimer to receive a ten print card from the state repository, all the suspect's demographic information including their SID and FBI reference number if applicable is required on the Examination Request Form.